MyadaRoshdi/P3/writeup_template.md

 **Question1: Are all required files submitted?**

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py: containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py: a script for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5: containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md: summarizing the results
+* Readme.md giving a high level description of the project
+* examples: this folder contains all images used in the writeup_report and Readme files.

 #### 1.2.
 Submission includes functional code
 **Question2: Is the code functional?**